 On December 22, 2016, the Company recorded a contingent consideration liability as part of the consideration for the acquisition of Grande Prairie in the amount of \$1,064, which represented its fair value at the date of acquisition, payable over a three-year period.
-The fair value on acquisition consisted of \$405 in performance cash, \$220 in performance shares (up to a maximum of 400,000 common shares) and \$nil in warrants (up to a maximum of 400,000 warrants) based on the share price of the Company's common shares on December 22, 2016 (\$0.55 per share) and the probability of meeting or exceeding EBITDA targets.
+The fair value on acquisition consisted of \$405 in performance cash, \$220 in performance shares (up to a maximum of 400,000 common shares) and nil in warrants (up to a maximum of 400,000 warrants) based on the share price of the Company's common shares on December 22, 2016 (\$0.55 per share) and the probability of meeting or exceeding EBITDA targets.
 On the acquisition date, the Company estimated a 100% probability of meeting the EBITDA target.
 The warrants would have vested if Grande Prairie exceeded the EBITDA target, allowing the holder to purchase one share of the Company at an exercise price of \$0.5382 over a two-year term.
 In addition, the fair value of contingent consideration on the date of acquisition included \$439, which is payable depending on the Company's share price on a future date.
 This amount was estimated based on a risk-adjusted discount rate of 10% and the Company's share price on the acquisition date.
-During 2018, the probability of meeting or exceeding EBITDA targets was reduced as a result of a reduced EBITDA forecast.
-The two-year term for the EBITDA targets ended in December 2018 and the contingent consideration liability with respect to the associated performance cash and performance shares was revised based on the actual EBITDA earned during this period, resulting in the issuance of \$43 in performance shares on June 10, 2019.
-As at June 30, 2019, the expected range of potential undiscounted amounts remaining payable in relation to the Grande Prairie contingent consideration is between \$285 and \$1,475.
+During 2018, the probability of meeting or exceeding EBITDA targets ended in December 2018 and the contingent consideration liability with respect to the associated performance cash and performance shares was revised based on the actual EBITDA earned during this period, resulting in the issuance of \$43 in performance shares on June 10, 2019.
+As at September 30, 2019, the expected range of potential undiscounted amounts remaining payable in relation to the Grande Prairie contingent consideration is between \$285 and \$1,475.